VHrishita/Health-Hub--A-Hospital-Managment-System/README.md

 # Health Hub - A Hospital Management System (HMS)

-A clean, modern, and responsive Hospital Management System built with HTML, CSS, and JavaScript.
-This project provides a complete front-end interface for managing hospital operations such as authentication, dashboard analytics, patient records, doctor listings, appointments, billing, and reports.
+A Hospital Management System built with HTML, CSS, and JavaScript.
+This project manages hospital operations such as authentication, dashboard analytics, patient records, doctor listings, appointments, and reports.
 ---

 ## ✨ Features